Small Business Information About

 2. Neutrality

-3. International Competitiveness
+3. International Competitiveness and the Two Tax Types

-The Fraser Institute discusses how the increase to the corporate income tax (CIT) rate has exacerbated the business investment competitiveness problems created in the province by the existence of a provincial sales tax on business inputs.
+The Fraser Institute discusses how the increase in the corporate income tax (CIT) rate has exacerbated the business investment competitiveness problems created in the province by the existence of a provincial sales tax on business inputs.
 The CIT increases wiped out a reduction made in 2008 designed to partly offset the effects on business competitiveness from the implementation of a carbon tax.

 The points made are from my notes on Mr. Robertson's paper Sales Tax Harmonization: The Facts & Nothing But The Facts.
 His paper was presented in September 2005 at the CICA Commodity Tax Symposium .
 This paper is no longer available online.